Cyrusweb/Cyrusweb/README.md

 - 👋 Hi, I’m @Cyrus
-- 👀 I’m interested in ethnical hacking
+- 👀 I’m interested in ethical hacking
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently a front end developer
 - 💞️ I’m looking to collaborate on website
 - 📫 How to reach me olarenwajuabass825@gmail.com
 - 😄 Pronouns: ...